 Rosanna is a treatment provider and evaluator for Early Intervention, treatment provider for CPSE, and CSE.
 She also provides Private PT evaluations, treatment, and detailed home exercise programs.
 Rosanna also speaks Taishanese and Cantonese.

 Marta has worked with children in a therapeutic nursery, preschool, pediatric therapy clinic, schools, and home based settings.
-She is an approved provider of Early Intervention services and evaluations, as well as an independent provider of OT for the NYC Board of Education, and as such can provide clinic and home based related services.
+She is an approved provider of Early Intervention services and evaluations (home-based only), as well as an independent provider of OT for the NYC Board of Education, and as such can provide clinic and home based related services.
 She began doing so in home settings, and has now expanded her practice to the clinic in order to provide holistic care along with other related practitioners.
-Marta is fluent in both English and Spanish.
+She is passionate about working with children of all ages and abilities to reach their full potential and live their lives to the fullest, with a focus on treating the whole child.
+Her love of OT began when working in South Florida with children with special needs in summer and day camps.
+Marta strives to address what matters most to children and their families by always engaging in family-centered practice.
+Marta is bilingual as she is fluent in both English and Spanish.
 Please click here to read parent testimonials.

 Natalie Kimmelman Maroni, MA, CCC-SLP/TSLD is a Brooklyn-based speech-language pathologist who received her M.A. in Speech-Language Pathology and Audiology from New York University and her B.A. from Columbia University.
 She holds her Certificate of Clinical Competence (CCCs) from the American Speech-Language-Hearing